Hapag-Lloyd Express: History

 Its main competitors were more established no-frills carriers such as Ryanair and EasyJet, as well as other low-cost startups such as Germanwings or Transavia.com, consequently being constantly engaged in a price war with these carriers.
-In an attempt to win this price war, it expanded rapidly in the first half of 2004, announcing many new routes that it viewed as underserved by other airlines.
-Examples of such routes include Dublin to Hamburg and Stuttgart, both of which are no longer in operation.
-In January 2007, Hapag-Lloyd Express and Hapag-Lloyd Flug were merged into the cooperation TUIfly in an attempt to reorganize TUI's airline portfolio.
+In an attempt to win it, the airline expanded rapidly in the first half of 2004, announcing many new routes that it viewed as underserved by other airlines.
+Examples of such routes included Dublin to Hamburg and Stuttgart, both of which were later cancelled.

-HLX adopted the IATA code of the now defunct Russian Baikal Airlines.
+Hapag-Lloyd Express (HLX) accelerated the adoption of low-cost air travel in Germany by combining bold branding and marketing with an early hybrid LCC model, demonstrating both the demand potential and the structural limits of subscale, tour-operator-backed entrants in a consolidating European market.
+In January 2007, Hapag-Lloyd Express and Hapag-Lloyd Flug were merged into TUIfly as an attempt to reorganize TUI's airline portfolio.
+HLX continued operations until its complete absorption on July 1, 2010.

 Services

 Hapag-Lloyd Express offered no-frills services to destinations in Germany and Europe.
 Most of them are now operated by TUIfly.